8 HubSpot Alternatives for Marketing Automation

 - Freedom to customize anything you want

-WordPress can be one of the best and most affordable alternatives to HubSpot for small businesses on a tight budget.
+WordPress can be one of the best and most affordable alternatives to HubSpot for small businesses on a tight budget if that’s what you want.
 Don’t expect to have everything in WordPress that HubSpot offers.
 Frankly, it’s not necessary.
 Find tools that complement WordPress.
 A toolbox is better than a Swiss Army knife.
 If one tool breaks, you don’t have to replace the whole thing.

-There are 2 good plugins that you can check out that will give you a lot of the features you find in HubSpot in your WordPress.
+Over the years there were several marketing automation plugins for WordPress.
+At this time, there’s only one that will give you a lot of the features you find in HubSpot inside your WordPress website:

-It's a competitive space, with a few platforms gone but a ton of new platforms showing up every year.
-And do scan through comments below, over the last few years many new platforms popped up and left a comment.
+Do scan through the comments below, over the last few years many new platforms popped up and left a comment.
 You’re bound to find something new there.

 Disclaimer: Some of the links in this post are affiliate/partner links.

 Aritic PinPoint is a wonderful alternative to HubSpot.
 Beyond the features you know and enjoy, it has social media marketing, email marketing tools, and a built-in customer relationship management system to help you close more deals.

 Hey Viktor, thanks for this article and the shout out to Groundhogg.

 Groundhogg just launched 2.5 Version today (August 11, 2021) and we are really proud of these new features.
 We warmly invite people will hop on by to explore the Groundhogg CRM and Marketing Automation option.
 We also have options for multi-sites.
 5 Star Reviews in the WordPress Repository and the Gold Stevie Award 2021 for Sales & Customer Service in the CRM Small Business Category.